markhughes321/karate-slack-integration/README.md

 ## 🤝 Contributions and Feedback

 Your contributions and feedback are always welcome!
-Feel free to raise issues or submit pull requests.
+Feel free to raise issues or create pull requests.

 ## 📜 License

-ISC
+This project is licensed under the MIT License - see the License.md for more info.